 This blog post is written to parents and grandparents to make them aware that their choices to sweeten the lives of their children and grandchildren delivers misery instead of the intended happiness.
 Sweetening a child’s life is love misguided.

 Note: This blog post is not my opinion although I do agree with it.
-The wisdom presented here is straight from Spiritual Presence.
+The wisdom presented here is straight from Spirit.

 Parents and grandparents,

 “Most of our diet is meant to be non-sweet.
 The sweet part should be about 8%, and of that 8%, all should be from natural sources—that is how our bodies are designed. .” …from the post “Sweeteners: The Facts“

 - changed appetite (wanting foods for their sweetness rather than for their satisfaction of hunger)

 - malfunctioning of the processes that handle sweetness

 - reduced resilience of body parts (for example, teeth)

 - over-desire for sweetness

 - reduced muscle activity